2023 Commencement

 Associate Teaching Professor

-Michal Sela-Amit specializes in child, youth and family social work.
+Michal Sela-Amit specializes in child, youth and family social work, and in the arts and expressive practices in social work.

 Media Contact